ocfox/vaultix/doc/option-secrets.md

 ### order
 + type: u32
-+ no default, must be set
++ default: 0

-Since nix attrset has no order, this is for marking the insert sequence of these content.
+Since nix attrset has no order, this is for explicity set the insert sequence of these content.

-These SHOULD be different in same `insert` attrset, the smaller one will be inserted first.
+These RECOMMENDED to be different in same `insert` attrset, the smaller one will be inserted first.

+If all order in a `insert` section not set, it expected to follow the alphabetical order of attrset names.

 ### content
 + type: string